Poke Nachos

 Key Ingredients and Substitutions

-These poke nachos recipe is a raw fish dish so use only the highest quality ingredients.
+This poke nachos recipe is a raw fish dish, so use only the highest quality ingredients.

 In the printable recipe below, you can find a complete list of ingredients and measurements.

-• Wonton Chips: We made our own wonton chips using wonton wrappers but you can also use store tortilla chips.
+• Wonton Chips: We made our own wonton chips using wonton wrappers, but you can also use homemade tortilla chips.

 • Sesame Oil: Made from raw seeds, light sesame oil has an earthy, nutty taste, while dark sesame oil, made from toasted seeds, offers a bolder flavor and thicker texture.
 We prefer to use dark sesame oil for this recipe for its pronounced taste.